yoannfleurydev/dotfiles/README.md

 **WM**

 I3 (gaps) is my Window Manager.
 I'm fond of this little gaps between windows.
-I use [wal](https://github.com/dylanaraps/wal) script to change the wallpaper and the colorscheme of my softwares, like the `gnome-terminal` or `rofi`.
+I use [pywal](https://github.com/dylanaraps/pywal) script to change the wallpaper and the colorscheme of my softwares, like `termite`, `i3` or `rofi`.

 ![i3-gaps-01](./screenshots/colorscheme01.png)
 ![i3-gaps-02](./screenshots/colorscheme02.png)